 Note the key word – premixed.
 NFPA 25 requires premixed antifreeze solutions to eliminate the potential risk of overmixing onsite.

 freezemasterTM Antifreeze Offers Superior Corrosion Resistance

-freezemasterTM antifreeze protects fire sprinkler systems against corrosion and from freezing in temperatures as low as -17 F/-27 C, delivering critical reliability for your business and assuring the safety of your customers and their property at the lowest temperature of any antifreeze meeting the requirements of UL 2901.
+freezemasterTM antifreeze protects fire sprinkler systems against corrosion and from freezing in temperatures as low as -12°F (-24°C).
 It is developed, engineered and manufactured in America by Lubrizol Advanced Materials, a specialty chemical company with more than 30 years of fire safety expertise.

-freezemasterTM antifreeze is a factory-premixed antifreeze that helps to prolong steel pipe-based fire sprinkler system integrity, allowing the system to protect people and property when sprinklers activate in a fire.
-It can be installed and serviced in all new and existing fire sprinkler systems to meet requirements for NFPA 13, 13R, 13D and 25 for residential, light hazard, ordinary hazard and storage applications.
+freezemasterTM antifreeze is a factory premixed antifreeze that helps to prolong steel pipe-based fire sprinkler system integrity, allowing the system to protect people and property when sprinklers activate in a fire.
+It can be installed and serviced in all new and existing fire sprinkler systems for Residential, Light Hazard, Ordinary Hazard and Storage applications to help meet requirements for NFPA 13, 13R, 13D and 25, including at volumes up to 500 gallons for NFPA 13 (Light Hazard) systems.
+(Refer to the freezemasterTM antifreeze Installation Guide for design parameters and listing limitations.)
+Because it is dyed blue for easy identification of a fully flushed and filled system, installers are saved from having to constantly test a clear fluid.

 It also is formulated with a superior corrosion inhibitor compared to listed alternatives, thus offering a lower total cost of ownership than other commercially available freeze protection methods.